-- If you want to sell online, ensure the merchant service provider offers all internet based features such as virtual terminals and payment gateways.
+- If you want to sell online, make sure the merchant service provider offers all internet-based features such as virtual terminals and payment gateways.

 - Consider the startup and monthly costs, equipment offered, customer service options, and whether a complicated approval procedure is involved.

 - Ensure that the merchant accounts are prepared for usage on all channels and future upgrades such as NFC for mobile payment systems such as Apple Pay.

 - Look for value-added components such as growth and features such as loyalty programs, special offers, and gift cards.